quan-dao/ECN-E2E/README.md

 `pip install -r requirement.txt`

+Trained model can be downloaded at [this Google Drive folder](https://drive.google.com/drive/folders/1jBgFkUjP8UZmm19ByMTegBQEiMpTsVHb?usp=sharing).
+After being downloaded, the trained models need to be put in `best_weights` folder.

 ## Dataset
 The dataset used to train our model is [Udaicty dataset CH2](https://github.com/udacity/self-driving-car/tree/master/datasets/CH2).
 This raw form of dataset is a collection of 6 bag files which need to be preprocessed to extract camera images and associated steering angles (as well as other helpful information such as GPS coordinate).
 The preprocessing is done thanks to [udacity-dataset-reader](https://github.com/rwightman/udacity-driving-reader).
 After preprocessing, a number of folders and files are created; however, only the folder `center` and `interpolated.csv` which respectively contains the images captured by front-facing camera and detail information (e.g. timestamp, filename, steering angle, GPS coordiante).